vultr/terraform-vultr-condor/README.md

 terraform init && terraform apply
 ```

-5. The Admin Kubeconfig is copied to your working directory, check your cluster:
+5. The Admin Kubeconfig is copied to your working directory(`admin.conf`), check your cluster:

 ``` sh
 kubectl get no --kubeconfig ./admin.conf